luca-moser/chronos/README.md

 Notes:
 * The task's `Start()` function is non blocking.
-* The defined action is run in a separate goroutine.
+* The defined action is executed in a separate goroutine.

 Daily:
 ```go